kappter/random/README.markdown

   - **LCG Digits**: Generates digits using a Linear Congruential Generator for a uniform pseudo-random distribution.
 - **Real-Time Visualization**:
   - A bar chart updates every 50 digits during calculation, showing the frequency of each digit.
-  - Each bar displays a persistent label above it with the exact count (e.g., "Count: 42") and tally (count divided by 5, rounded up, e.g., "Tally: 9"), visible without hovering.
+  - Each bar displays a tally (count divided by 5, rounded up, e.g., "3") superimposed in white text inside the bar, and a count (e.g., "Count: 13") in a white box above the bar.
-  - The digit with the highest count (or the first to reach an internal target, set to 10% of total digits) is highlighted in dark red (`rgb(139, 0, 0)`) during and after calculation, updating dynamically as the lead changes.
+  - Digits with the highest count are highlighted in dark red (`rgb(139, 0, 0)`) during and after calculation, with all tied winners highlighted.
 - **Interactive Feedback**:
   - Live display of the current digit being processed and the total digits processed (e.g., "Processed: 500/1000 digits").
+  - A readonly textbox displays the generated digit sequence as it’s built.
+  - A "Copy Digits" button allows users to copy the digit sequence to the clipboard.
   - A summary report appears below the chart after calculation, listing each digit’s tally and count (e.g., "Digit 0: 21 tallies (Count: 102)").
 - **Optional Guessing Game**:
   - Users can choose to guess which digit (0–9) will have the most instances after the specified number of digits are processed.